pycif.plugins.datastreams.fields.bc_plugin_template — API reference

 pycif.plugins.datastreams.fields.bc_plugin_template.read.read(self, name, varnames, dates, files, interpol_flx=False, comp_type=None, **kwargs)[source]#

-Get BCs from raw files and load them into a pyCIF variables
+Template showing how to read BCs from raw files into a pyCIF DataArray.